warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 ### Distributed Databases and Conflicts

-Distributed databases work do not require a constant connection to a 'main' database.
+Distributed databases do not require a constant connection to a 'main' or 'central' database.
+This is because there can be more than one location for the data within the database.
+In other words,
+some or all of the database can be stored at a given location.

-This means that changes made to a document might not instantly update or replicate to other parts of the replicated database.
+While this structure offers considerable benefits in terms of performance and reliability, it can also mean that changes made to a document stored in one location might not instantly update or replicate to other parts of the replicated database.
 If other,
 independent,
-updates are made to those older versions of documents, the effect might be to introduce disagreement or 'conflicts' as to the correct, definitive content for the document.
+updates are made to those older versions of documents, the effect might be to introduce disagreement or 'conflicts' as to what is the correct, definitive content for the document.

 <div></div>

 #### Finding conflicts

-To find conflicts,
-add the query parameter `conflicts=true` when retrieving a document.
+To find any conflicts that might be affecting a document, add the query parameter `conflicts=true` when retrieving a document.
 When returned,
 the resulting document contains a `_conflicts` array,